abhayuvi/Experiments-on-DINO/README.md

 After completing every steps , i made a small report which states the model working , analysis , challenges faced... link:-

+Experiments done:-
+- changed the weights of the pre-trained model.
+- changed parameters like :- ''num_classes''